What are the match dates? Where is the 2021 final?

 What are the changes?

-- With the 2019/20 season now scheduled to finish on 21 August, the principal change to the 2020/21 calendar is that everything is now a little later.
-Qualifying, which had been due to begin on 25 June, will now kick off on 20 August.
-The group stage draw will take place in Athens on 2 October with the competition proper getting under way on 22 October.
+With the 2019/20 season finishing on 21 August, the principal change to the 2020/21 calendar was that everything is now a little later.
+Qualifying, which had been due to begin on 25 June, kicked off on 18 August.
+The group stage draw took place on 2 October with the competition proper getting under way on 22 October.
 The knockout stages will be unchanged from the original schedule.

 When will matches take place?